milosmns/milosmns.github.io/_pages/about.md

 #### ⚡️ &nbsp; Connect with me

-You can find me on the most important social platforms with my usual handle:
+You can find me on the most important social platforms using my usual handle:

 ```
   @ milosmns